sahil-sharma-19/Churn-Analysis-Prediction/README.md

 # Churn-Analysis-Prediction
 This project is an end-to-end telecom churn analysis and prediction using interactive dashboards and machine learning.
 Visualizes churn trends, identifies at-risk customers, and provides key insights for targeted retention strategies.

-Key Technologies Used
+## Key Technologies Used

-Python
+- *Python*
-The primary language for all data cleaning, analysis, and predictive modeling tasks.
+The primary language for data analysis, processing, and predictive modeling.

-Jupyter Notebook
+- *Jupyter Notebook*
-Interactive environment for step-by-step exploratory data analysis, model building, and documenting insights.
+Interactive environment for step-by-step exploration, documentation, and sharing workflows.

-pandas & numpy
+- *Pandas & Numpy*
-Industry-standard libraries for data manipulation, transformation, cleaning, and fast numerical computations.
+Reliable libraries for data manipulation, cleaning, transformation, and fast numerical computations.

-matplotlib & seaborn
+- *Matplotlib & Seaborn*
-Visualization libraries for creating informative charts, trends, and graphical summaries of churn data.
+Tools for designing visualizations, charts, and graphical summaries essential for communicating churn trends.

-scikit-learn
+- *Scikit-learn*
-Comprehensive machine learning toolkit for feature engineering, model training, evaluation, and prediction.
+Machine learning framework for feature engineering, preprocessing, model building, and evaluation.

-joblib
+- *Joblib*
-Efficient serialization library used to save and load trained machine learning models for future inference and deployment.
+Efficient model serialization: saves trained models to disk and loads them back for future predictions or deployment.

-openpyxl
+- *Openpyxl*
-Library for reading from and writing to Excel (.xlsx) files, allowing seamless integration with business data sources.
+Library for reading and writing Excel (.xlsx) files, enabling direct integration with business data sources.